By Fred Riehl

 That leaves 52% of the American adult population facing the threat of new restrictions on a right they have held off exercising, all faced with their right to own a gun suddenly put at risk, and all on high alert, they would be compelled to act!

 O.F.
-Mossberg & Sons, Inc. one of the oldest family-owned firearms manufacturer in America has been experiencing record demand for it products.
+Mossberg & Sons, Inc. one of the oldest family-owned firearms manufacturers in America has been experiencing record demand for it products.

 According to Mossberg VP Sales & Marketing, Tom Taylor, “Mossberg began to plan for increased demand [in general].
 We ramped up purchase of raw materials, manufacturing equipment and staffing to meet demand in 2012 driven by the market condition and a robust line of new products at Mossberg.”